The Buck-Passing Game: Introduction.

-\subsection{Our contribution}
+\subsection{Our contribution.}

-We model the situation as a game on a finite directed graph, where agents are vertices of the graph and directed edges represent the possibility for an agent to transfer the buck to another agent.
+We first deal with the case where players minimize their costs (buck-passing game).
+We study a game on a finite directed graph, where agents are vertices of the graph and directed edges represent the possibility for an agent to transfer the buck to another agent.
 We look at situations where the first agent to hold the buck is drawn at random by Nature.
 We first consider the deterministic case in which agents designate the neighbor to whom they will transfer the buck, once and for all at the beginning of the game.
 Their goal is to see the buck coming back to them as rarely as possible, and the cost for an agent is the expected asymptotic frequency of times that she gets the buck.
 Although the costs depend on the asymptotic behavior of a process over time, our game is static, since players choose their strategy at the beginning of the game and play the same action whenever their turn comes, without any updating based on the history of the game.

-To show existence of pure \aclp{NE}, we prove that the game has a generalized ordinal potential.
+To establish the existence of pure \aclp{NE}, we prove that the game has a generalized ordinal potential.
 A classical result by \citet{MonSha:GEB1996} then guarantees that its minimizers are pure \aclp{NE}.
-Moreover, there always exist equilibria that are prior-free, i.e., do not depend on the initial distribution according to which Nature makes its draw.
+Moreover, we show there always exist equilibria that are prior-free, i.e., do not depend on the initial distribution according to which Nature makes its draw.
 In general the game may have multiple \aclp{NE} and some of them might be prior-sensitive.

 We then look at a stochastic version of the game in which the agents choose the probability with which the buck is passed to each of their neighbors.
 This gives rise to a Markov chain.
-When this chain is irreducible its unique stationary distribution is precisely the cost vector of the game, and does not dependent on Nature's initial distribution.
+When this chain is irreducible, its unique stationary distribution is precisely the cost vector of the game, and does not depend on Nature's initial distribution.
 In general, we prove the existence of a generalized ordinal potential and we use it to establish the existence of prior-free \aclp{NE}.
-We then use the Markov chain tree theorem to derive an explicit formula for the potential function.
-We provide two alternative characterizations for the potential, showing that it can be written either as the expected length of unicycles in the graph, or in terms of the eigenvalues of the Laplacian matrix.
+To this end we exploit the Markov chain tree theorem to derive an explicit formula for the potential function.
+We also provide an alternative characterization for the potential, showing that it can be written as the expected length of unicycles in the graph with respect to a suitable probability measure.
 All of this establishes a new mathematically intriguing bridge between the \acl{BPG} and Markov chains.